Scorpaenopsis oxycephalus

-Scorpaenopsis oxycephala, the tasseled scorpionfish, or small-scaled scorpionfish, is a species of venomous marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes.
+Scorpaenopsis oxycephalus, the tasseled scorpionfish, or small-scaled scorpionfish, is a species of venomous marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes.
 It has a wide distribution in the Indian and Pacific Oceans.
 It is the largest species in its genus.

 Taxonomy

-Scorpaenopsis oxycephala was first formally described as Scorpaena oxycephalus in 1849 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker with the type locality given as Jakarta on Java.
+Scorpaenopsis oxycephalus was first formally described as Scorpaena oxycephalus in 1849 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker with the type locality given as Jakarta on Java.
 The specific name is a compound of oxy which means "sharp" and cephalus meaning "head", an allusion to the long snout of this fish.